-There are a number of reasons why I have left that one off the site but probably the main reason is that as a subject it is evolving so fast it is impossible to keep up.
+There are a few reasons why I have left that one off the site but probably the main reason is that as a subject it is evolving so fast, it is impossible to keep up.

 In this section instead of taking up the pros and cons of any specific brand or model of camera or device I thought it would be more useful to address this as a process so that you can safely make your own way through to a purchase.

 Remember at all times that there is no such thing as the “perfect” camera!

 In fact there is probably not even the perfect camera for you and your needs… but if you stay on track you can get pretty close!

 Not long ago, high quality video creation was only possible for those that had the money to afford pro level equipment and high end editing software loaded onto similarly high end computers.